 What's happened

-Nickolay Mladenov, a former UN envoy, is set to oversee the second phase of a US-brokered ceasefire in Gaza, including disarmament of Hamas and reconstruction efforts.
-The appointment follows ongoing violence and stalled negotiations, with key meetings held in Jerusalem and Ramallah today.
+Nickolay Mladenov has been appointed to oversee the second phase of the US-brokered Gaza ceasefire, including disarmament of Hamas and reconstruction efforts.
+His role involves mediating between Palestinian factions, Israel, and international actors amid ongoing violence and stalled negotiations, with key meetings in Jerusalem and Ramallah.

 What's behind the headline?